linode/docs/docs/development/python/string-manipulation-python-3.md

 ## Strings in Python

 Strings are one of the most basic data types in Python, used to represent textual data.
-Almost every application will need to work with strings, and Python's `str` class provides a number of methods to make string manipulation easy.
+Almost every application involves working with strings, and Python's `str` class provides a number of methods to make string manipulation easy.

 ## Basic String Operations